|

 sheared or trimmed once a year but when there is a second

-growth another trim may be needed prior to being cut
+growth another trim may be needed prior to being cut for

-there is a single straight top.
+is a single straight top.

 Nobles are fast becoming the most desired tree for the